Ashneer targets Sequoia Capital India, raises Zilingo's sacked CEO Ankiti's 'ordeal' CanIndia News

 Former BharatPe co-founder and managing director Ashneer Grover on Friday hit out at top VC firm Sequoia Capital India, defending Singapore startup Zilingo’s former CEO, Ankiti Bose, who was sacked over financial irregularities earlier this year.

-In a series of tweets, Grover posted a short audio interaction between Ankiti and Shailendra Singh, Sequoia Capital India’s head, where she can be heard discussing a 220-page report on Singapore-based fashion-tech startup Zilingo and the fraud allegations, which was never made public.
+In a series of tweets, Grover posted a short audio interaction between Ankiti and Grover, where she can be heard discussing a 220-page report on Singapore-based fashion-tech startup Zilingo and the fraud allegations, which was never made public.

 Sequoia Capital India backed both BharatPe and Zilingo.